Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 What we're doing in the `%macro` comprising this code snippet above is determining where to draw each digit by assigning `b`, and then calling the `Draw_Digit` function four times, drawing each number and then moving it over to the right to draw the next.
 We can draw each 8-Pixel * 8-Pixel Digit in a Row this way, keeping the Y-Position Constant while Moving the X-Position Over For Each Digit.
 This way, we can use just one Sprite Address for all four numbers!

-In theory, we'd be able to draw text in the same way, by mapping Alphabetic Letter Graphics.
+In theory, we'd be able to draw text in the same way, by mapping Alphabetic Letter Graphics; I'm unsure of how to encode the letters into a parsable format like the numbers though.
 In the Next Lesson, we'll be adding up all the skills we've learned to make a Game, so stay tuned!